Climate of Sydney: Wind

+As a whole, the Sydney region is generally the windiest from October to January and calmest from March to June.
+The windier locations are those by the coast, such as the eastern suburbs.
+The prevailing winds are seasonal in coastal Sydney; northeasterly sea breezes arriving in the summer provide relief on hot days; in winter and early spring, generally strong and cool winds come from the west or north-west, which are related to large scale synoptic events.
+Summer winds from the south may be strong (i.e. southerly buster).
+Spring and autumn winds tend to be variable.

 Northeasterlies and easterly sea breezes are dominant from early summer to early autumn, because the anticlockwise-rotating subtropical ridge is to the south of the city where it allows winds from the sea to penetrate.
 Westerlies are dominant in late winter to mid-spring as the subtropical ridge is just to the north of the city, picking up winds from the interior and blocking easterlies from the sea.
 Westerly winds in Sydney are intensified when the Roaring forties contract towards the southeastern Australia.

 Southerly busters are expected from October to the end of March.
 They typically look like as if a sheet of cloud is rolled up like a scroll by the advancing wind.
 The change of wind (in the warm months) is sometimes very sudden, where it may be fresh northeasterly and in ten minutes a southerly gale.
 Katabatic winds are light, south-westerly drainage winds, akin to land breezes, that occur when air of higher density in the Blue Mountains descends under gravity force into the Sydney metropolitan area and the Hawkesbury Basin, usually during a winter night.

-Föhn effect

-Since Sydney is located on the Great Dividing Range's eastern side, and thus falls on its rain shadow, it experiences a föhn-like type of wind, particularly between late autumn and spring, which is a dry south-westerly that raises the air temperature and provides clear to partly cloudy conditions in the lee of the mountains (in this case, the Sydney Basin).
-During the phenomena, atmospheric moisture is reduced due to the partial orographic obstruction of comparatively damp low-level air and the subsiding of drier upper-level air in leeward of the mountains.

-In the cool season, these föhn-like winds can be particularly damaging to homes and affect flights, in addition to being uncomfortable, as the wind chill factor usually makes the temperatures feel cooler than what they are.
+Since Sydney is located on the Great Dividing Range's eastern side, and is thus in its rain shadow, it experiences a föhn-like type of wind, particularly between late autumn and early spring, which is a dry south-westerly that raises the air temperature and provides clear to partly sunny conditions in the lee of the mountains (in this case, the Sydney Basin), after the arrival of a vigorous westerly cold front from the Southern Ocean.
+In the cool season, these föhn-like winds can be particularly damaging to homes and affect flights.

-Conversely, the foehn effect is one the few reasons why Sydney and other places in the coastal plain register high temperatures in the warm season but seldom attain cold maximum temperatures in the winter, and also the reason why late winter and early spring have the most clear days in the year, as the Great Dividing Range shelters the region from vigorous westerly cold fronts that arrive from the Southern Ocean.